(one synonym: Phloiopsyche venusta Scott, 1864)

 as well as :

-The caterpillars pupate in their tunnel near the opening, with the head uppermost.
+The caterpillars grow to a length of about 4 cms.
+They pupate in their tunnel near the opening, with the head uppermost.
+The pupa is cylindrical, with a length of about 5 cms.
 The adult moths emerge in early summer.

 The male adult moth has green forewings, with a series of white diagonal stripes across each one.
 The hindwings are a shiny pale grey colour.
 The abdomen is mauve where the wings cover it, but the end segments are green.
 He has a wingspan of about 5 cms.

 The female adult moths differ from the males.
-The females are larger and have brown wings, with variable green patches on the forewings.
+The females are larger and have brown forewings which have variable green patches, and paler rusty-brown hindwings.
 They have a wingspan of about 7 cms.

 The species occurs in: